ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 # Step 6: Install node (if you didn't already do so for lab00)

-- If you are working on CSIL, you may skip this step, because as of this writing (April 12, 2020), a sufficient version of node is installed on CSIL:
+- If you are working on CSIL, you may skip this step, because as of this writing (May 19, 2020), a sufficient version of node is installed on CSIL:

 ```
 [pconrad@csil-05 ~]$ node --version